haraphat01/haraphat01/README.md

-### Hi there, I focus on product management and frontend development.👋
+### Hi there, I focus on product management and frontend development, I'll love to work on your project.👋